xbarros/TreeTagger_Widget/README.rst

     has not been selected, so the user is prompted to click the **Send** button (or equivalently check the box) in order for computation and data emission to proceed.

 *Widget need input.*
+    The widget instance is not able to emit data to output because the is no input.

+*Widget need input.*
    salut.